Jason2Brownlee/QuakeBotArchive/README.md

 * Do you know how to contact a bot mod author?
 * Do you have access to an archive of a Quake website from back in the day?

-If you have additional information or updates please contact me directly: jason.brownlee05@gmail.com
+If you can help, please contact me directly: jason.brownlee05@gmail.com

 Also, I have a wishlist of broken bot URLs that maybe you can help with: